This post contains affiliate links. Read the full disclosure here

 DIFFICULTY: 5 (Intermediate)

-You don’t need to have professional writing experience, but you may need to demonstrate your skills by having a portfolio to get started.
+You don’t need to have professional writing experience, but you may need to demonstrate your skills to get hired.

 2. Start a Blog